 Taylor River Lodge is open yearly from May to October.
 The summer months of June to August provide warm to hot days and pleasant evenings.
 Autumn is a idyllic season, with shimmering golden fall foliage starting in September, its a great time for couples to visit the lodge.

-Call us on to start planning your holiday to Taylor River Lodge or take a look at our itineraries to The Rockies
+To start planning your holiday to Taylor River Lodge

 Taylor River Lodge is a haven for outdoor adventures in the Rocky Mountains, a short drive from the Colorado town of Crested Butte.
 Ensuring a fully flexible stay, it's perfect for a special occasion or active family adventure to suit every generation.